 There are several spots on a guitar that resonate and produce unpleasant ringing overtones.
-These tricks will stop these unwanted vibrations from sabotaging your guitar tone.
+These three easy tricks will improve your guitar tone for recording.

 Don’t record electric guitars until you read this!